Case Study: Nike Digital Logos

 Nike is one of the more persnickety companies I have worked for when it comes to adhering to brand guidelines (especially regarding the “swoosh” icon).
 Not only that, but every employee has a sense of pride – often seeing themselves as unofficial “brand ambassadors” and willing to call out any instance where a design strays from the guidelines.

 The swoosh was a natural choice.
-It is without a doubt, one of the most identifiable logomarks in the world.
-However, there are extremely stringent restrictions on how it can be used.
-So to use it, I not only needed to understand the brand guidelines thoroughly, but I also needed to understand how and when to respectively break the rules.
+It is, without a doubt, one of the most identifiable logo marks in the world.
+However, there are extremely stringent restrictions about its usage.
+So to incorporate it, I not only needed to understand the brand guidelines thoroughly, also how and when to respectively break the rules.
 Part of my research before I put pencil to paper included looking at as many recent apparel, packaging and advertising campaign designs as possible to see if there was any precedent to be creative with the swoosh.
 I found a couple of examples in the skater line where designers slightly bended the rules and off I went.

 The logo would be featured on presentation materials, business cards, banners and swag, so it needed to be simple enough to stand out at a tiny scale, and also elegant enough to scale up to a billboard side if necessary.
 The membership of this organization included women in the highest positions of executive leadership within Nike Digital, so the logo had to be classy and corporate.
 I wanted something that would not be tied a font that would soon become dated and I limited myself to Nike brand fonts and colors since the swoosh was involved.

 The WOD logo is the result.
 I created a geometric logo incorporating the asymmetrical swoosh.
 I used the “O” to create enough negative space around the swoosh to adhere to brand guidelines, as well as to balance the design.
 I utilized the Nike font to further associate the logo to the Nike brand.
 Finally, I chose the familiar and iconic Nike orange (used for their shoeboxes) as my accent color.